Electronics banned from cabins on some Middle Eastern and African flights to U.S.

-Airlines that fly from certain countries in the Middle East and Africa to the U.S. must require passengers to check in almost all electronic devices rather than carry them into the cabin, said a U.S. official.
+Airlines that fly from certain countries in the Middle East and Africa to the U.S. must require passengers to check in almost all electronic devices rather than carry them into the cabin, a U.S. official said.

-The U.S. official said this will impact over a dozen airlines flying into the US.
+The official said this will impact over a dozen airlines flying into the United States.
 Another U.S. administration official says this covers devices larger than a cellphone.

 They added that they believe a threat to the U.S. would be negated if a passenger transferred through a secondary city with additional and more trustworthy screening procedures.
 The directive is to ensure enhanced security measures at select airports for a limited duration.